See What the Robot Can't See: Learning Cooperative Perception for Visual Navigation: Zero-Shot Real World Transfer

 \textbf{Twin Environments}.
 The real-world environment is 5.7\,m $\times$ 4.2\,m, and is cluttered with three to five obstacles of different size.
 We use standard cardboard boxes for obstacles and blue and green building blocks to identify sensor locations and target location, respectively.
 In order to facilitate zero-shot transfer, we design a digital twin of our real-world environment.
 This digital twin (i.e., a simulation environment) is built within the Webots simulator~\cite{Webots04} and is illustrated in \autoref{fig:system}.

 \textbf{Custom-made sensor nodes}.
-We design and construct six sensor nodes that consist of a contraption holding the downward-facing camera with fisheye lens as well as a local data processing unit.
-The sensor nodes are equipped with a Raspberry Pi running local processing and image reprojection according to a custom camera calibration procedure, and streaming of image data at a frame rate of 12 Hz.
-The sensor was designed so that it can be used stand-alone, as well as mounted on a mobile robot.
+We design and construct six sensor nodes that consist of a contraption holding the downward-facing camera with a fisheye lens as well as a local data processing unit.

 \textbf{Mobile robot}.
 We use the DJI RoboMaster as mobile robot platform.
 A seventh sensor node that also serves as controller for the robot is mounted on top.
-During navigation, the robot employs a collision shielding mechanism, that takes as input distance measurements to detect the near-sided static obstacles and the border of environment.
+The robot employs a collision shielding mechanism, that takes as input distance measurements to detect the near-sided obstacles and the border of environment.
 Repulsive force against detected obstacles are generated through a potential field~\cite{hwang1992potential}.
-This mechanism only triggers for near collisions and is a safety mechanism.
+In practice, during real-world deployment, we have a fully connected communication network due to wireless communication ranges exceeding the size of our indoor environment.